tudat-team/tudat-space/docs/source/_src_first_steps/tudat_py.rst

 .. note::

-    The location of the python interpreter in your active conda environment is the output of ``which python`` in the command line.
+    The location of the python interpreter in your active conda environment is the output of the ``which python`` command.